next

 combinaison

-From photography to textiles, artists Jonas Reubens, Lauren Bouden and Diana Waddington tell us their stories, both personal and collective, in an exhibition co-curated with the Veduta collective.
-In the basement, a play of light and shadow takes us on a journey through a creation conceived with young people from MJ88.
+From photography to textiles, artists Jonas Reubens, Lauren Bouden, and Diana Waddington share their personal and collective stories through an exhibition co-curated with the Veduta collective.
+In the basement, a play of shadows and lights takes us into a creation developed with the young people of MJ88.

-Throughout the four days of the festival, a number of musical artists have come to enrich the exhibition with their own unique worlds of sound.
-Martha Da’Ro, a performer whose musical universe is a spellbinding blend of neo-soul, hip hop and funk, is one of the festival’s highlights.
-Several DJ sets punctuate the festivities with artists such as Egidius, Elvira and Judith Kiddo.
-Anna Masuco presents a performance combining visual art and a story of construction and de-construction, parallel to the history of the venue as it undergoes changes over time.
+Throughout the four days of the festival, different musical artists enriched the exhibition with unique soundscapes.
+The festival features Martha Da’Ro, a performer whose musical world blends a captivating mix of neo-soul, hip hop, and funk.
+Several DJ sets punctuated the festivities with artists like Egidius, Elvira, and Judith Kiddo.
+Anna Masuco offers a performance that blends visual art with a narrative of construction and deconstruction, paralleling the history of the exhibition space, which has undergone changes over time.

-The festival is also punctuated by activities developed in collaboration with other Brussels collectives.
-These include a writing workshop by the Blurbs collective, and a relaxing Sound Sunday by La Matinée collective.
+The festival also includes activities organized in collaboration with other Brussels-based collectives.
+Notable is a writing workshop hosted by the Blurbs collective, as well as a relaxing sound-filled Sunday organized by the La Matinée collective.

 A series of ‘urbex’ workshops were organised with the Maison de jeunes Le 88.
 Accompanied by professional photographers, the youngsters visited the different floors of an abandoned building.
 The result was a series of photographs, which the participants then put on display at an exhibition to introduce them to scenography.
 In the same line, a workshop organised by Blurbs also took up this desire for co-creation, this time focusing on writing songs based on revolutionary texts.
 Thought up collectively, these songs live on within the community, beyond the individual.